-• Work in the Garden – Take the time to look at small jobs in your garden this month.
+Take the time to look at small jobs in your garden this month.
 Remove any unwanted suckers from trees and shrubs.
-Pinch tips of Chrysanthemums, Fuchsias, Geraniums and Marguerites to encourage dense growth.
+Pinch tips of Fuchsias, Geraniums and Marguerites to encourage dense growth.
 Mulch annual and perennial borders to keep the soil cool and help retain moisture during the hot summer months.
 Deep water rather than light sprinkle if the weather is dry.

-• Planting and Transplanting – The warming weather is a great time to start sub-tropicals such as avocado, banana, Bird of Paradise, citrus, Gold Medallion Tree, Floss Silk Tree, figs, Orchid Tree or palms.
+The warming weather is a great time to start sub-tropicals such as Avocado, Banana, Bird of Paradise, Citrus, Gold Medallion Tree, Silk Floss Tree, Figs, Orchid Tree or Palms.
 Be careful not to over plant your landscape to get fast coverage.
 You’ll save plants and money by knowing your plants space and growing requirements.
 Plant tubs, window boxes, and color bowls with colorful annuals early in the month before it gets really hot.
 Place hanging baskets outside in their final location.
 Water them well and often during dry, hot weather, particularly during Santa Ana winds.

-• Bedding Plants – Pull out winter annuals such as Pansies, Snapdragons and Violets, as they finish blooming and replace with summer favorites such as Celosia, Cosmos, Dianthus, Marigolds, Petunias, Periwinkle, Verbena, and Zinnias.
+Pull out winter annuals such as Pansies, Snapdragons and Violas, as they finish blooming and replace with summer favorites such as Celosia, Cosmos, Dianthus, Marigolds, Petunias, Periwinkle, Verbena, and Zinnias.
 Remove spent flowers from Azaleas, Marigolds, Lobelia, and Sweet Alyssum to clean up and encourage another blooming period.

-• Vegetables and Herbs – Continue to plant warm weather crops such as corn, beans, beets, carrots, cucumber, eggplant, melon, peppers, pumpkins, squash and tomatoes.
+Continue to plant warm weather vegetables such as corn, beans, beets, carrots, cucumber, eggplant, melon, peppers, pumpkins, squash and tomatoes.
 Hoe between rows to keep down weeds.
-Harvest broccoli, Brussels sprouts, cauliflower, early lettuce and radishes Thin vegetables as needed.
+Harvest broccoli, Brussels sprouts, cauliflower, early lettuce, and radishes.
+Thin vegetables as needed.
 Plant herbs such as basil, mint, oregano, chives, cilantro and parsley in rich, fast-draining soil.
 Cut herbs and flowers for drying.
 Mulch or top-dress soil to protect from heat and help control weeds.
 Our Planting Mix and Mulch works great as a top dress.

-• Roses – Plant container grown roses.
+Plant container grown roses.
 Apply Bayer Rose and Flower throughout the season for control of insects and diseases.
 Adjust watering schedule depending on weather and soil conditions.
 Fertilize with E.B.
 Stone Rose and Flower.
 Remove spent blooms and dead leaves.
-Leech salts in container plants by adding a handful a gypsum and watering in thoroughly.
+Leech salts in the soil by adding a handful of gypsum and watering in thoroughly.

-• Pest Control – Begonias, Crape Myrtle, Dahlias, Rose and Zinnias are some of the plants susceptible to powdery mildew.
+Begonias, Crape Myrtle, Dahlias, Roses and Zinnias are some of the plants susceptible to powdery mildew.
 Water in the morning and try not to water the leaves as much as possible.
 If you need to, use insecticides to control aphid and whitefly.
 Control weeds before they have a chance to set seed.

 Get Ready for the Summer Growing Season